grahamjh99/VisionDrive/README.md

 When read in the dataset contained 5 different rides each with 36 csvs that contained varying amounts of information.
 The rides themselves were of different lengths and thus contained varying amounts of image data, when merged together there were about 33,000 images.
 The infromation used to train the models were in the imu-data, vehicle-brake_info_report, vehicle-steering_report, vehicle-throttle_info_report, vehicle-throttle_report, vehicle-gear_report, vehicle-brake_report, and vehicle-wheel_speed_report csvs.

 Each dataset contained many features that were not used in the models.
 The features that were used are outlined above.
-The `Time` column was dropped for all models once the image data was associated with the corresponding information and all the datasets were merged in chronological order (trips were in time order and inputs for the trips were in time order).
+The `Time` column was dropped from all models once the image data was associated with the corresponding information and all the datasets were merged in chronological order (trips were in time order and inputs for the trips were in time order).

+Some feature names were changed so that there would be no conflicts when merging, since the names were the same in some csvs, and for clarity in the predictions analysis.
+These changes are documented above in the data dictionary.
+Some values were changed to integars from boolian values and those changes are also documented in the data dictionary above.
+Once the images were attachted appropriately to each dataset the csvs were outer merged and any resulting null values were dropped.
+These null values corresponded to information that contained no images or in some cases only a single image.
+Those that contained single images were the minority with the majority being inputs that contained no images.
+This resulted in a single csv with 74 different features, about 33,000 rows and 3 features that just contained the image paths for the different cameras.

 ### Analysis
+Initially the model was intended to be able to drive the car.
+This idea was set to the side due to the amount of computing power need to run the model and the amount of time needed to run the model being large constraints.
+Instead a Convolutional Neural Network (CNN) was designed to predict driving outputs based on the image presented.
+This reulted in a model with an MAE of about 30 and an MSE of about 36000.
+Showcasing that the model is able to fairly accurately predict desired driving outputs from just image data.

 ### Findings and Implications
+Through looking at the predicted outputs for random images I found that the model is able to accurately predict what a driver would do in the situation in the image but the reactions are over pronounced.
+When the model sees brake lights for example it has correctly determined that cars are stopping but the model brakes too hard for what you would expect from a normal driver.
+The model also seems to overcompensate with trees or obsticles it sees on the sides of roads as it begins to brake based on the outputs.
+Spatial data would most likely help correct this issue.

 ### Next Steps
+Future work would consist of setting up a virtual environment to test if the model is able to drive the car and take inputs from the camera on the car.
+Other considerations for model improvement would be to take in the sensor and lidar data into the model so that the model can gain a sense of distance.
+The model could also be trained on the hold out trip which was labeled HMB_3 in the Udacity github.